ShaheerSyed/LusSTR_GUI/README.md

 ## Installation

 Before running the GUI, you need to install the LusSTR package.
 You can find the installation instructions at [LusSTR GitHub page](https://github.com/bioforensics/lusSTR).
-Make sure to activate an environment with LusSTR installed.
+Make sure to activate an environment that has LusSTR installed.

 ## Running the GUI